artsy/eigen/docs/deploy_to_app_store.md

 # Deploy to App Store

-AppStore builds have to go through the beta process first.
+App Store builds have to go through the beta process first.
 [Check out the beta docs](./deploy_to_beta.md) for more info.

 ## Test the Beta